Database Seeding: What It Is, Methods, and Best Practices

 Match data volume to the use case.
 Tiny datasets hide bugs — broken pagination, missing indexes, slow queries that only appear at scale.
 Local dev can be small.
 Integration tests should have enough data to exercise edge cases.
 Load tests need production-scale volumes.

 Don't copy production.
-A pg_dump of production gives you realistic data but puts PII in every environment with a copy.
+A pg_dump of production gives you realistic data but puts PII in any environment that receives a copy.
 Quality masking is harder than it sounds — you need to catalog every PII-containing column including JSON fields, free-text notes, and audit logs, and keep that catalog current as the schema evolves.
 Miss one and PII leaks through.
-Generating synthetic data from the schema sidesteps this class of risk entirely.
+Generating synthetic data from the schema substantially reduces this class of risk — the contents of production rows never leave production.
+(Schema metadata such as table and column names is still read by the generator, so teams in regulated verticals should review what their schema names reveal.)

 Automate, don't document.
-If your onboarding doc says "run these 4 commands in this order to get a working database," that's a seed script waiting to be written.
+If your onboarding doc says to run four commands in a specific order to get a working database, that's a seed script waiting to be written.
 One command, no decisions, no "ask Sarah."

-Database seeding is populating a database with an initial dataset — reference data for production (roles, categories) or test data for development, staging, and CI/CD.
+Database seeding is the process of populating a database with an initial dataset — reference data for production (roles, categories) or test data for development, staging, and CI/CD.
 The term comes from the idea of planting seeds before anything grows.
-Methods range from hand-written SQL files to AI generators that read the schema and produce valid data automatically.
+Methods range from hand-written SQL files to schema-aware generators that read the database directly and produce valid data automatically.

 Migrations change database structure — creating tables, altering columns, adding indexes.
 Seeds populate the database with data.
-Migrations are versioned and run in order.
-Seeds should be idempotent and can run at any time after migrations.
-Mixing them (like EF Core's HasData) couples two concerns that change at different rates.
+Migrations are versioned and run in strict order; seeds should be idempotent and can run at any time after migrations.
+Mixing them — putting test data inside migrations, or schema changes inside seeds — couples two concerns that change at different rates and breaks deploys in surprising ways.

 Use a version-controlled seed file for production reference data — roles, categories, feature flags — that changes rarely and needs to be deterministic.
 Use a generator for development and test data that needs to cover many tables, respect foreign keys, and survive schema changes without manual updates.
 For a deeper comparison of all generation methods, see Test Data Generation: 7 Methods Compared.

-Seedfast reads your PostgreSQL schema and generates a valid, connected dataset — no seed files to maintain, no factory code to update, works with any ORM.
-There's a free tier, and the getting started guide takes under five minutes.
+Stop writing factory code.
+Seedfast reads your PostgreSQL schema and generates a connected dataset that respects your declared constraints — minimal seed files to maintain, no factory code to keep in sync with migrations, and it works across major ORMs (Prisma, Drizzle, TypeORM, Laravel Eloquent, EF Core).
+A free tier is available, and the getting started guide typically takes under five minutes.